State law · Virginia

 Per the PFB handout: "Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the electric bicycle reaches 28 mph."
 Pedal-assist up to 28 mph.
 Virginia's Class 3 rules:

-The all-rider Class 3 helmet rule is one of the stricter helmet provisions in the US — but the full path access for Class 3 is unusually permissive.
+The all-rider Class 3 helmet rule is one of the stricter helmet provisions in the US, and the speedometer requirement is also unusual.
+Virginia opens paths to Class 3 by statewide default, but the locality-prohibition power means access is not guaranteed on any given trail.

 Where each class can ride